 The most interesting thing about the simplification process is that it was such a half-assed job.
 You want to simplify?
 How about simplifying all of them!
-No, the lazy bum in charge of this project just simplified a few and went home, and making some of them a bit simpler.
-Here are some examples, mostly food-related:
+No, the lazy person in charge of this project just simplified a few and went home, and making some of them a bit simpler.

-Will characters ever go away and be replaced with romanisation?
+Will Chinese characters (hanzi) ever be replaced with romanisation?

 It’s easy to read pinyin.
 For example, that sentence in characters and then pinyin becomes:

 - Mandarin Pinyin: yue4 du2 pin1yin1 hen3 rong2yi4

 Obviously it’s easier to read the second one!
 But understanding the meaning becomes a lot harder.
 Sometimes we have to sound it out to figure out what it means.

 This is because while each character has just one meaning (maybe a couple), one sound can have many associated characters and meanings.
 Take the sound shi4, which is a “shi” sound with a downward tone.